Aspidane/betaserver/README.md

 $ node betaapp.js
 ```

-The app should now be accessible from a browser on [localhost](http://localhost).
+The app should now be accessible via a browser using [localhost](http://localhost).

 ## Documentation

-This app uses teh Apache license.
+This app uses the Apache license.